emmareynne/unreal_2.5d_starter_docs/project_setup.md

 **SUCCESS CHECK:** Folder structure visible in Content Browser

+## Step 4: Set Up Git LFS Version Control
+See VCS doc. you should use Git lfs and project borealis.

-## Step 6: Configure Project Settings for 2.5D
+## Step 5: Configure Project Settings for 2.5D
 1. Go to Edit → Project Settings
 2. Under "Project → Maps & Modes":
    - Set Default GameMode to a new custom GameMode (we'll create this)